rancher/rancher.github.io/rancher/v1.6/en/cli/variable-interpolation/index.md

 #### Stack Name Interpolation

-As of Rancher v1.6.6, we support interpolating `{{ .Stack.Name }}` in the `docker-compose.yml` file, so that whatever the stack name is used in the Docker Compose file.
+As of Rancher v1.6.6, we support interpolating {% raw %} `{{ .Stack.Name }}` {% endraw %} in the `docker-compose.yml` file, so that whatever the stack name is used in the Docker Compose file.

 Docker Compose files can used with the Rancher CLI or in the UI, when creating a new stack.
 In our example, you can create a label that will be based on the name of the stack.

 ##### Example `docker-compose.yml`